 If the above sounds like too much effort for you, the easiest way to keep your clear retainer clean is to soak it in warm water whenever you have a chance.
 This will keep your clear retainer moist and loosen any lingering food pieces.

 Patients with missing teeth can also benefit from clear retainers.
 In fact, one useful application of clear retainers is that they can fabricate and construct a crown or denture teeth to replace missing anterior teeth.
-It can be challenging for orthodontists to provide both function and aesthetics for a patient who’s waiting for final tooth restoration, and a clear retainer can help act as temporary prosthesis.
+It can be challenging for orthodontists to provide both function and aesthetics for a patient who’s waiting for final tooth restoration, and a clear retainer can help act as a temporary prosthesis.

 Clear retainers are suitable for anyone looking to maintain their straight teeth after braces.
 The invisibility of clear retainers is definitely a plus point for my younger patients who care about their looks.